dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-## April 1st
+## April 4th

-I still don't know what I want to do with this project yet.
-I should after today.
+I have updated the preview and thumbnail photos.
-After hearing Phebe mention the Unown alphabet.
-I thought that would be pretty cool to see.
+The Preview and the Thumbnail have been updated with a new idea and a new alphabet.
-So I just did the letter B.
+I have not had time to make these changes in code yet.
+The idea of the new alphabet is to break down the shapes into separate shapes.